flatimage/flatimage/doc/mkdocs/docs/cmd/layer.md

 - `fim-layer commit` - Automatically creates and adds a layer from your current uncommitted changes
 - `fim-layer create` + `fim-layer add` - Manually create a layer from a specific directory, then add it.
 This gives you precise control over what goes into each layer
+- `fim-layer list` - View all active layers (both embedded and external) to understand your FlatImage's composition